Wachapreague is on the seaside of the Eastern Shore of Virginia. Population 236. It's the flounder fishing capital of the universe.

 There are a couple little shops one block from the waterfront on Main Street.
 Go hog wild.

 The Wachapreague Inn is located in town within easy walking distance of the restaurants, marinas and market.
 They offer efficiency apartments, 1 and 2 bedroom apartments, and an entire house with 13 beds and 5 1/2 bathrooms.
-The closest hotels outside of town are the the Quality Inn in Onley or the Best Western, Hampton Inn & Suites, or the Holiday Inn Express Hotel & Suites in Exmore.
+The closest hotels outside of town are the the Days Inn in Onley or the Hampton Inn & Suites or Holiday Inn Express Hotel & Suites in Exmore.

 Wachapreague Virginia Real Estate